ASEAN summit: Asia trade bloc deal 'expected' in February 2020 | DW | 03.11.2019

 Read more: Free trade in Asia in the age of protectionism

 The new trade area, known as the Regional Comprehensive Economic Partnership (RCEP), involves the 10 ASEAN members, plus China, Australia, New Zealand, India, Japan and South Korea.
-If finalized, it would be the world's largest free trade bloc, comprising nearly half the global population and about a third of GDP.
+If implemented, it would be the world's largest free trade bloc, comprising nearly half the world's population and about a third of GDP.

 Under pressure